New rebellion in the office: from strategy to visual

 In all cases, sketching is about creating a connection and designing together.
 A visual also contains elements that are typical for the organization, like inside jokes or metaphors.
 I have learned that the more personal a visual is for an organization, the livelier the stories become, and the more team members feel connected with the shared vision and each other.

 Beyond the paper

-I have learned that being a designer at BMI means challenging clients to go beyond the known.
+I have learned that being a creative designer at BMI means challenging clients to go beyond the known.
 It is about time traveling, getting out of the building, and talking to people, the crazier the better.
 We activate people to go beyond the sketch paper and go from dreaming to doing.
 And this counts for me, too, because there are many other forms of creativity to bring the future to the present, like designing cover stories and quick prototypes to make it tangible.
 At BMI, I believe that many exciting challenges, uncertainties and adventures are waiting for me, and I am looking forward to embracing them!